Lauraevelynnn/IFMSANL_International_Database/README.md

 </details>

 ## Setup Instructions
-I've recorded a detailed video guide for you (which you can find [here]()), but here’s a quick rundown:
+I've recorded a detailed video guide for you (which you can find [here]()).
+You can download the files required from the 'releases' tab.
+From the [Google Drive](https://drive.google.com/drive/folders/1PtnCCO9G2ouEJ_F30BNIOzhu37pgPJbn?usp=share_link) you can find the other files.
+Here’s a quick rundown:

 ### Step 1: Enable Necessary APIs
 1. Go to the [Google Cloud Console](https://console.cloud.google.com/projectselector2/apis/credentials?supportedpurview=project) and create a project.